skyxu7788/cs231n-assignment-1/README.md

 ## Development environment

+We provide two development environments: (i) local and (ii) Colab environment.
+We recommend using a local environment with Azure cloud for GPU access.

+For the local environment, you need to use either `uv` or `conda` to set up your Python environment.
+For assignment notebooks that require **GPU**, you can use the Azure cloud VM (virtual machine) provided to you.
+The advantages of setting up your own environment are: (i) you can use your preferred IDE such as VSCode, and (ii) you can run basic test cases locally to help with debugging.

+For the Colab environment, you don't need to set up a Python environment since it's already configured, which can be convenient.
+For assignment notebooks that require **GPU**, you can change the Colab runtime type to GPU, though you may need to subscribe to Colab Pro.
+The main advantage of using Colab is the ease of environment setup.
+The disadvantages are: (i) editing and debugging code can be less convenient, and (ii) you may not be able to run basic test cases.

+GPU usage options are summarized as follows based on your environment setup choice:
+- Azure VM is available for those who chose the local environment setup
+- Colab with GPU runtime is available for those who chose the Colab environment (Note: Colab Pro subscription may be required)

+The followings describes how to setup the local environments:

 ### Local + `uv` (preferred)
 For assignment development, it is best if you work on a local environment with `uv` as your Python package manager.
 We also have legacy support for `conda`.
 If you wish to rely on `conda` [please follow setup instructions here](#option-2-using-conda-legacy).
 - [How to setup `uv`?](#option-1-using-uv-recommended)